-Option 2: You may have your monthly late enrollment penalty charged directly to your credit card or debit card.
+Option 2: You may have your monthly plan premium charged directly to your credit card or debit card.

 You will receive a statement with payment instructions in the mail each month from our billing office.
 To pay by credit card or debit card, please register at www.GeisingerGold.com to use our online bill payment service.